How to Figure Out How Much Life Insurance You Need

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Instead of relying on rules of thumb, you’re better off taking a systematic approach to figuring your life-insurance needs.
-That’s easier than it sounds, as you’ll see from the following process, because it “truly is an art as well as a science,” says Tim Maurer, a financial planner in Charleston, S.C., and coauthor of The Financial Crossroads.
+Instead of relying on rules of thumb, you’re better off taking a systematic approach to figuring out your life insurance needs.
+That’s easier than it sounds, as you’ll see from the following process because it “truly is an art as well as a science,” says Tim Maurer, a financial planner in Charleston, S.C., and coauthor of The Financial Crossroads.

 A simple strategy:

 The purpose of life insurance is to financially protect your loved ones after you pass away.
-For instance, life insurance can guarantee your family are able to live normally in your absence, paying bills as before.
-For this reason, some experts and most online calculators sponsored by the insurance industry seek to figure the chunk of investment capital it would take to replace all of your income for 20 years or longer, held securely in Treasury or municipal bonds and certificates of deposit
+For instance, life insurance can guarantee your family can live normally in your absence, paying bills as before.
+For this reason, some experts and most online calculators sponsored by the insurance industry seek to figure out the chunk of investment capital it would take to replace all of your income for 20 years or longer, held securely in treasuries or municipal bonds and certificates of deposit.

 However, this approach can aim high, especially if you assume raises and promotions.
 “You can find people who are extremely minimalist with insurance recommendations,” says Maurer.
 “But I see an overabundance of people who end up justifying more insurance than I think is reasonable."